Welcome to Alpenhause Kamera Werke in Santa Paula, California!

-The cameras that are converted are fitted with a very special 4 X 5 anodized aluminum back that is specially designed for the 110 series Polaroid cameras, The back is very tight profile, it only extends down about less than 3/8" beyond the bottom of the camera therefore when you set the camera down on a table it will not have much of an incline like a camera fitted with a genuine Graflok back would.
+The cameras that are converted are fitted with a very special 4 X 5 anodized aluminum back that is specially designed for the 110 series Polaroid cameras, This back is brand new, not salvaged from a Graflex or other camera,the back is very tight profile, it only extends down about less than 3/8" beyond the bottom of the camera therefore when you set the camera down on a table it will not have much of an incline like a camera fitted with a genuine Graflok back would.

-The most remarkable feature of the Tight Profile Back is that it will accept just about any 4 X 5 film holder, any Polaroid film back made to fit a 4 X 5, and just about any roll film back designed to fit a 4 X 5.
+The most remarkable feature of the Tight Profile Back is that it will accept ANY 4 X 5 film holder, any Polaroid film back made to fit a 4 X 5, and just about any roll film back designed to fit a 4 X 5.